jinx420/isThisWebsiteOnline/README.md

 - Older commits and or tags might be tagged as unverified.
 This is due to a switch of GPG keys.

-- Starting from v0.3.5, the `convertme.py` file has been removed.
+- Starting from v0.3.5, the `convertme.py` file has been removed, the CLI has been moved to `isThisWebsiteOnlineCLI.py and isThisWebsiteOnlineCLI.exe`.